albertlauncher/python_community/README.md

-# Community driven Python repository
+# Former community driven Python repository

+The community approach did not really work out.
+This repo will be closed.
+Please send PR to the main Pyhton repo.

+---

 This is where you (dev) can puplish your extensions and also where you (user) can find a bunch of nifty workflows.